Join District 4 Commissioner Dick Schouten

 Working together to make Aloha-Reedville great

 The Aloha-Reedville Study is a three-year planning effort laying the groundwork for an enhanced quality of life in the community and addressing future growth.

 The study's goal is to find ways Washington County can work together with the community to:

 - Support job growth and enhance the community's prosperity

 - Maintain and increase housing options affordable to everyone in the community

 - Improve auto, public transit, freight, bike and pedestrian options

 This effort intends to provide an open, transparent and equitable approach to giving everyone chance to help shape the future.
 We can work together to make a great community even better.

 Community members, project staff, local government and service

-providers along with local businesses and nonprofits will work together to explore current issues and work towards solutions that can help the community thrive in the future.
+providers along with local businesses and nonprofits have been working together to explore issues and solutions that can help the community thrive in the future.